0xMirasio/FX33/README.md

-under dev
-not totally working for the moment
+Algorithm for crypting file or strings. under dev not totally working for the moment (some unicode bugs)